 Customer facing industries the world over are grappling with the effects of the COVID-19 coronavirus.
 Implementing a Coronavirus (COVID-19) Checklist helps front-line associates in retail and hospitality have up to date information about COVID-19 and follow proper procedures to prevent the spread of the disease.

 IMPORTANT NOTE TO READERS: This checklist was compiled by non-medical personnel, to the best of our abilities, from a number of public sources and is provided here as information only and without representation or guarantees.
 Compliant IA shall not be liable for any indirect, special, and/or consequential damages, arising out of or in connection with this checklist.
-Readers are encouraged to consult with the Center for Disease Control and Prevention, the World Health Organization and/or other health agencies in their own country before implementing a checklist for COVID-19.
+Readers are encouraged to consult with the Center for Disease Control and Prevention, the World Health Organization and/or other health agencies in their own country before implementing a Coronavirus (COVID-19).

 - Policies regarding essential/non-essential travel in place and communicated.